open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 Project level:

-For each plan or policy to which the project is aligned, add a code from the policyAlignment codelist to the `.policyAlignment.policies` array.
+For each plan or policy to which the project is aligned, add a code from the [policyAlignment](https://standard.open-contracting.org/infrastructure/%7B%7Bversion%7D%7D/%7B%7Blang%7D%7D/reference/codelists/#policyalignment) codelist to the `.policyAlignment.policies` array.
 Add a further explanation of the project's policy alignment to `.policyAlignment.description`.

 For each United Nations Sustainable Development Goal to which the project is aligned, add a `Classification` object to the `.additionalClassifications` array, set its `.scheme` to 'sdg', set its `.id` to the goal's number and set its `.description` to the goal's title.

 For each United Nations Sustainable Development Goal Target to which the project is aligned, add a `Classification` object to the `.additionalClassifications` array, set its `.scheme` to 'sdgTarget', set its `.id` to the target's number and set its `.description` to the target's title.

-If further documentation of the project's policy alignment is available, add a document with `.documentType` set to 'policyAlignment', `url` set to the URL at which the documentation can be accessed.
+If further documentation of the project's policy alignment is available, [Add a project document](../common.md#add-a-project-document) with `.documentType` set to 'policyAlignment', `url` set to the URL at which the documentation can be accessed.
 ```json
 {
   "additionalClassifications": [